SiideCode/LuauScript/PLANNEDSTUFF.md

 TODO: docgen for the language API (eventually).

 TODO: some simple demo projects, game integration examples, all that kind of stuff.

+Possibly nominal typing with an option for structural typing? (idea taken from https://github.com/Draco-lang/Language-suggestions/issues/17)